mhartl/pivotal-github/README.md

     $ git pull
     $ git checkout 6283185-add-markdown-support

-The purpose of `git story-pull` it to prepare the local story branch for rebasing against `master`:
+The purpose of `git story-pull` is to prepare the local story branch for rebasing against `master`:

     $ git story-pull
     $ git rebase master